jnozzi/cocoadev.com/markdown/OverComplexGuiSimplification.md

 ----

-On a different page (General/DrawerAbuse) you stated that you made some panels smaller.
+On a different page (DrawerAbuse) you stated that you made some panels smaller.
 Would you mind showing us a picture of the smaller panels?
-Is this the one? [http://www.home.earthlink.net/~zakariya/files/General/ComplexPanel.png] If so, I have some suggestions. -- General/RyanBates
+Is this the one? [http://www.home.earthlink.net/~zakariya/files/ComplexPanel.png] If so, I have some suggestions. -- RyanBates

 ----
 That was a pic of the old ROM Tree Panel ( ROM stands for Robot Object Model, and it's the way you can "inspect/control" a servo, a motor, a sensor, or compass or what-have-you ).
 The trouble there was that in my API, you "deposit" goals for the runtime via the root node of the ROM Tree.
 The root node is a "special" node and can be thought of as the primary gateway between my AI logic and the hardware.
 From an API standpoint, it makes sense, but I was being a little too literal I think making the root node of the ROM Tree show you the goal inputs.
 I've since moved them out of the tree into a separate view and have made the tree rootless.